donppyl/donppyl/README.md

 ______________________________________________________________________________________________________________________________________________________________________________

-🏫 I'm a 1st year Industrial Engineering student, and I will be graduating in May 2024 😎
+🏫 I'm a VDC Engineer with virtual design experience in VR/AR/MR technologies.

-🔭 I’m currently working on my final year project
+🔭 I’m currently working on building framworks and libraries for the Autodesk REvit Environment.

 🌱 I’m currently learning Serverless, Progressive Web Apps and UX Design